 First, Mr. Kane walked the class through his basic biography.
 Describing his path from studying Economics and Sociology at the University of Michigan, to working at the non-profit Center for Economic Progress, to studying law at Northwestern University School of Law, to starting Cameron & Kane, LLC after being admitted to practice law.

 Second, Mr. Kane gave a brief synopsis of “Startup Basic Legal Concerns.”
-Within this segment Mr. Kane addressed some of the common sources of legal liability a small business may face in its operation.
+Within this segment, Mr. Kane addressed some of the common sources of legal liability a small business may face in its operation.
 Mr. Kane outlined the basics of contract, tort, and statutory liability with common examples provided for each.
-Attendees were encourage to consider the nature and extent of their nascent businesses' potential liability.
+Attendees were encouraged to consider the nature and extent of their nascent businesses’ potential liability.

-Lastly, Mr. Kane answered questions about his expediences as an entrepreneur and small business owner.
-The students asked him questions ranging from the pragmatic, to the professional, to the personal.
+Lastly, Mr. Kane answered questions about his experiences as an entrepreneur and small business owner.
+The students asked him questions ranging from the pragmatic to the professional, to the personal.